quanganh206/ionic2-calendar/README.md

 - typings install
 - ionic server (to run test)

+# Using
+- I can not find a good way to expose it as stand-alone ionic2 directive and user just npm install and use.
+- Now you can re-use that directive in following way:
+  1. copy [directive] folder into your [app] folder.
+  2. In your page
+    - import { CalendarComponent } from '../../directive/calendar/calendar';
+    - @Component({
+        ...
+        directives: [CalendarComponent]
+      })
+  3. Push <ionic2-calendar></ionic2-calendar> to anywhere you want calendar to display.

 ## Calendar Month View
 - Grid base UI (not table)
 - Expose date object directly for later use.